Loewner chains and evolution families on parallel slit half-planes: Application

-Our proof of Proposition~\ref{prop:app_Driver} goes along the line of Lawler, Schramm and Werner~\cite[Theorem~2.6]{LSW01} with suitable modification \footnote{See also Pommerenke's original argument~\cite{Po66}.}.
+Our proof goes along the line of Lawler, Schramm and Werner~\cite[Theorem~2.6]{LSW01} with suitable modification.
+(See also Pommerenke's original argument~\cite{Po66}.)
 Before proof, we recall the definition of extremal length.
 Let $\Gamma$ be a path family in a planar domain, that is, a set consisting of rectifiable paths \footnote{ In general, the definition of path family allows an element $\gamma \in \Gamma$ to be a countable union of curves, but in what follows, we treat only connected paths.}.
 The \emph{extremal length} of $\Gamma$ is defined by

-Here, we fix any domain $U$ containing all paths of $\Gamma$, and the supremum is taken over every non-negative Borel measurable function $\rho$ on $U$ with $0 < \int_U \rho^2 \,dx \, dy < \infty$. $\operatorname{EL}(\Gamma)$ is independent of the choice of $U$ and moreover conformally invariant.
-We refer the reader to Chapter~4 of Ahlfors~\cite{Ah73} or Chapter~IV of Garnett and Marshall~\cite{GM05} for the property of extremal length.
+Here, we fix some domain $U$ containing all paths of $\Gamma$, and the supremum is taken over all non-negative Borel measurable functions $\rho$ on $U$ with $0 < \int_U \rho^2 \,dx \, dy < \infty$. $\operatorname{EL}(\Gamma)$ is independent of the choice of $U$ and moreover conformally invariant.
+We refer the reader to Chapter~4 of Ahlfors~\cite{Ah73} or Chapter~IV of Garnett and Marshall~\cite{GM05} for the properties of extremal length.